 When consulting your doctor, you’ll likely undergo a physical examination.
 From here, the possible tests include blood tests and X-rays.

 By seeking medical help, an assessment will help determine what you’re dealing with.
 From there, your doctor will let you know the problem.

 Once you know the cause of your knee pain, you’ll be able to find ways to cure this.
 And also, this will help prevent further damage.

 How do I make my knee pain go away?

-The best way to get rid of knee pain is to take a break from your usual activities.
-This will decrease the strain on the area especially if the pain is caused by an injury.
+The best way to eliminate knee pain is to take a break from your usual activities.
+This will decrease the strain on the area, especially if the pain is caused by an injury.

 You can also use ice to reduce pain and inflammation, or heat which gives temporary pain relief as well.

 Another way to get rid of the pain is by compression, which helps stop fluid build-up in damaged tissues.
 It also helps maintain knee stability and alignment.

 Follow RICE (Rest, Ice, Compression, and Elevation) treatment.
 These are good natural ways to manage knee pain caused by an arthritis flare or a minor injury.

 Give your knee some rest, apply ice to reduce swelling, use a compression bandage, and then elevate your knee.
 Also, never overlook your weight since this is one of the major factors that affect knee pain.